Things I learned in the past are now wrong. Times have changed.

 Sometimes it’s not the world that changed, but just a change in my situation.
 What got me here won’t get me there.

 The solution is deliberate unlearning.

 - Doubt what I know.

 - Stop the habit of thinking I know it.

 - Require current proof that it’s still true today.

 Where I had expertise before, I don’t necessarily now.
 People ask my advice on things I knew well years ago.
 It’s tempting to think I still know the answer, but instead I have to admit, “Sorry.
 I don’t know.”

 It hurts to go from feeling like an expert to feeling like an idiot.
-But it’s crucial to go through that pain, or you’ll never grow.
+But it’s crucial to go through that pain or I’ll never grow.

-“The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.” — Alvin Toffler
+Alvin Toffler said, “The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.”